Portable-Network-Archive/Portable-Network-Archive-Specification/chunk_specifications/index.md

 ##### Entry count

-`Entry count` is a big-endian unsigned 16-bit integer.
+`Entry count` is an unsigned 16-bit integer.
 A value of 0 indicates an empty ACL.

 ##### Ace